 This type of review process involves a subset of the full committee membership, delegated this authority by the Chair, to independently evaluate the protocol, and when all reviewers concur, the protocol is approval.
 At FSU, expedited review is performed by two IRB members, and the Chair.

-NOTE: Reviews via the expedited process usually take approximately three to four weeks, provided that the application is complete at the time of submission and researchers have answered any questions to the IRB's satisfaction.
+NOTE: Check the IRB Review Turn-Around information above for studies handled through expedited review.
+Review time is optimized when applications are COMPLETE at the time of submission and researchers have answered ALL questions to the IRB's satisfaction; plan accordingly.
 To ensure the completeness of your application, please review our training requirements and templates/required forms.

 3. Full Committee Review: This category of review is reserved for research proposals that are not eligible for expedited review; involve greater than minimal risk or a particular vulnerable population as defined in the regulations, or that may require limited IRB review of certain exempt research.
 Examples include:

 - Invasive physiological or medical research or non-invasive research involving procedures that involve ionizing radiation, such as x-rays or DEXA scans

 - Use of FDA-regulated products such as drugs (including supplements deemed as drugs) and devices that require FDA review

 - Research where a breach of confidentiality could reasonably place subjects at risk of criminal or civil liability, or be damaging to a subject’s financial standing, employability, educational advancement or reputation